Ameobea/algobot/database.md

 #Database Architecture
 The main database for the bot is a redis database.
 Its primary purpose is to store tick data and analysis data calculated from the ticks.

+Much data is held in the form of indexed sets.
+By this method, many pieces of related data can be stored together among multiple sets.
+For example, for each timestamp there is an ask and a bid price.
+Thus, three sorted sets are used to represent the data:

+- the timestamp set, which has members equal to the indexes (increasing numerically as the length of the set increases) and scores equal to the timestamp of each index.
+- the ask set, which has members equal to the indexes and scores equal to the ask price at the timestamp that share the same index
+- the bid set, which has members equal to the indexes and scores equal to the bid price at the timestamp that share the same index

+This same structure can be used for many different kinds of data that would normally be stored in columns.
+Basically, each column in a traditional SQL table or similar would be represented in a unique sorted set that contains both the index and that data from that column.

 #Keys
 ##tick_asks, tick_bids, and tick_timestamps (sorted sets)
 - score = price, member = index